MLChain/MLChain/README.md

 ## License

-This repository is available under the [Dify Open Source License](LICENSE), which is essentially Apache 2.0 with a few additional restrictions.
+This repository is available under the [Mlchain Open Source License](LICENSE), which is essentially Apache 2.0 with a few additional restrictions.